Overview

 status code if the HTTP

-request was received.
-The Measurement Protocol does not return an error code if
+request is received.
+The Measurement Protocol doesn't return an error code if

-the payload data was malformed, or if the data in the payload was incorrect or
+the payload is malformed, or if the data is incorrect or not processed by

 Payload